Join an online community of people with the same type of macular disease as you

-Age-related Macular Degeneration is the largest type of macular disease in the UK today but, there are other types of the disease that effect people on a daily basis.
+Age-related macular degeneration is the largest type of macular disease in the UK today but, there are other types of macular disease that affect people on a daily basis.
 These conditions are much rarer and it is unlikely that you will meet lots of other people living with the condition you may have.

-The Macular Society have created a number of online condition specific groups to offer peer support and information.
+The Macular Society has created a number of online condition-specific groups to offer peer support and information.
 The groups meet online once a month.

 What are the groups for?